Assistax: A Multi-Agent Hardware-Accelerated Reinforcement Learning Benchmark for Assistive Robotics: Assistax

-\textbf{Agents} The Assistax environment supports robot and human agents.
-The robot agent takes the form of a Franka Emika Panda robot arm for all environments with its base model taken from MuJuCo menagerie~\citep{menagerie2022github}.
+\textbf{Agents}.
+Assistax trains agents that control either a robot or a simplified humanoid model, serving as a simulated human partner.
 For each task, we implement custom end-effectors, which do not have controllable joints.
-The robot agent is torque-controlled with 7 joints $\mathcal{A}^{robot} := [-1, 1]^7$.
-The human model is taken from the Brax humanoid tasks~\citep{brax2021github} and is also torque-controlled.
-Note that when referring to the ``human'' we mean the agent controlling the human model.
-For the human we restrict the action space to the shoulder and elbow joints of the right arm $\mathcal{A}^{human} := [-1, 1]^3$, which are most relevant for the tasks.
-Following Assistive Gym, Assistax simulates tremors, joint weakness and limited range of motion in an attempt to replicate real-world challenges for assistive healthcare tasks.
+The robot is torque-controlled with 7 joints $\mathcal{A}^\text{robot} \in \mathbb{R}^7 \coloneqq [-1, 1]^7$.
+The humanoid model is taken from the Brax humanoid tasks~\citep{brax2021github} and is also torque-controlled.
+For the humanoid we restrict the action space to either the shoulder and elbow joints of the right arm $\mathcal{A}^\text{human} \in\mathbb{R}^3 \coloneqq [-1, 1]^3$ in \textit{Scratch}, \textit{Bed Bath}, and \textit{Arm Assist}; or the yaw and pitch of the humanoid head $\mathcal{A}^\text{human} \in \mathbb{R}^2 \coloneqq [-1, 1]^2$ in \textit{Tooth Brushing} and \textit{Feeding}.
+Following Assistive Gym, in an attempt to simulate real-world challenges in assistive healthcare tasks, Assistax simulates tremors, joint weakness and limited range of motion as well as a range of preferences regarding how the task is carried out.